simonboisset/router-to-remix/README.md

 ## Branches

 - `main`: The starting point of the project.
-It uses React  and react-query for client-side routing with fastify api.
+It uses React for client-side routing with fastify api.
 - `react-router`: The second step of the migration.
 It uses React Router for client-side loader and action paterns with fastify api.
 - `remix-spa`: The first step of the migration.
 It uses Remix for client-side routing with fastify api.
 - `remix`: The final version of the project.
 It uses Remix full-stack framework for routing and server-side rendering.